dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 npx degit rvanasa/vite-react-motoko
 ```

-First, you will need to start a local replica with `dfx` using the command:
+Then you will need to start a local replica with `dfx` using the command:

 ```
 dfx start --clean --background